noahpsutka/Machine-Learning/README.md

    * What is the family of machine learning algorithms you are using and why?

     We will be using classification algorithms, because our target is a binary classification.
 We plan on trying logistic regression, support vector machines, decision trees, and K-nearest neighbors algorithms.

+# ADD HERE

 <Expand and complete for [Project Submission](https://canvas.txstate.edu/courses/1993336/assignments/27480566)>

-* Describe the methods/datasets (you can have unscaled, selected, scaled version, multiple data farmes) that you ended up using for modeling.
+* Describe the methods/datasets (you can have unscaled, selected, scaled version, multiple data frames) that you ended up using for modeling.

+   We used the PHL Exoplanet Catalog.
+Features used are:

+   P_OMEGA_ERROR_MA, S_DISTANCE, S_SNOW_LINE, P_ECCENTRICITY_ERROR_MAX, P_RADIUS_EST, S_MASS, S_TEMPERATURE, S_METALLICITY, S_AGE,  S_TIDAL_LOCK, P_TEMP_EQUIL, P_TPERI, P_HABZONE_CON, P_ESI, P_HABZONE_OPT

+   These features were scaled using Standard Scaler.

 * Justify the selection of machine learning tools you have used
   * How they informed the next steps?

+  We used a correlation matrix to determine the features that were heavily correlated with each other.
+This allowed us to drop features that would have skewed the results.
+  We used Label Encoder to determine if there was any correlation between habitability and the feature columns that contained objects.
+  We used a pairplot to visualize the relationship between features and habitability.
+  We used confusion matrices which led us to combine classes 1 & 2.

+# ADD HERE
 * Make sure to include at least twp models: (1) baseline model, and (2) improvement model(s).
    * The baseline model is typically the simplest model that's applicable to that data problem, something we have learned in the class.
    * Improvement model(s) are available on Kaggle challenge site, and you can research github.com and papers with code for approaches.

 ## Experiments

+# ADD HERE

 <Complete for the [Project Submission](https://canvas.txstate.edu/courses/1993336/assignments/27480566)>